-A person working as an Oil and Petrochemical Engineer in Belgium typically earns around 6,150 EUR per month.
+A person working as Oil and Petrochemical Engineer in Belgium typically earns around 6,150 EUR.
 Salaries range from 2,830 EUR (lowest) to 9,780 EUR (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Oil and Petrochemical Engineer salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Oil and Petrochemical Engineer salaries in Belgium vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|

 The experience level is the most important factor in determining the salary.
 Naturally, the more years of experience the higher the wage.
 We broke down salaries by experience level for people working as Oil and Petrochemical Engineer and this is what we found.

 Employees with less than two years of experience earn approximately 3,210 EUR.

 While someone with an experience level between two and five years is expected to earn 4,290 EUR, 34% more than someone with less than two year's experience.

 Moving forward, an experience level between five and ten years lands a salary of 6,340 EUR, 48% more than someone with two to five years of experience.

 Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 7,730 EUR, 22% more than someone with five to ten years of experience.